felixjones/gba-plusplus/README.md

 GBA hardware should be kept in mind at all times.

-Maybe also have a `fixed_fast` type that sacrifices any of the sanity checks?
+Maybe also have a `fixed_fast` type that sacrifices accuracy and checks?